 Sure, it’s not like we NEVER saw them when they were at public school.
 But now, I get more one-on-one time with them and get to be an active part in their learning.
 It also means I get to watch them work.
 I get to see their biggest struggles and frustrations and hang-ups.
 I get to see them at their best and their worst.

-And I get to be the one helping them to sift through all of it as well as the cheerleader to speak into them and build them up.
+And I get to be the one helping them to sift through all of it and the cheerleader who speaks into them and builds them up.

 You Set your Calendar